yuehanjohn/techtribes/docs/organizing.md

 The easiest format is to have each meetup hosted by a different sponsor company.
 The sponsor should take care of providing the venue, food and drinks as well as ideally one technical speaker.

 The events should take place in the evening on weekdays, Fridays are best avoided since attendees may have other plans then.
 18:00 is a good time to start the event.
-Some peopel are often a bit late, so you should aim to start the talks at 18:15.
+Some people are often a bit late, so you should aim to start the talks at 18:15.

 You should aim to have 1-3 talks, each lasting 20-25 minutes, with 5 minutes for questions.
 Let the speakers know about this in advance and remind them before the talk starts.
-It is worth having a longer break in betweeb some talks if you have more than 2 and to leave time for socializing afterwards.
+It is worth having a longer break in between some talks if you have more than 2 and to leave time for socializing afterwards.

 ## 4. Process